JJK96/shellcode_compiler/README.md

 ```

 Copy `settings.example.toml` to `settings.toml` and fill the necessary values.
-You can also install a settings file in ~/.config/shellcode_compiler/settings.toml
+You can also install a settings file in ~/.config/piclin/settings.toml

 ## Usage

 ```
-shellcode_compiler compile payload.c
+piclin compile payload.c
 ```

 This will compile the payload in the `build` directory.
 The resulting files are: